dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T227: Striving for justice leads to a more equitable society.
+### T227: Promoting justice and equity creates a better society.

 |Support|
 |---|